remix-run/remix/docs/future/spa-mode.md

 ## Notes/Caveats

+- SPA Mode only works when using Vite and the [Remix Vite plugin][remix-vite]

 - You cannot use server APIs such as `headers`, `loader`, and `action` -- the build will throw an error if you export them

 - You can only export a `HydrateFallback` from your `root.tsx` in SPA Mode -- the build will throw an error if you export one from any other routes.